radiac/docker0s/docs/installation.rst

         host_name/
           d0s-manifest.yml

-You do not have to follow this structure, and if you are just deploying off-the-shelf app manifests then you can configure it all from a single manifest file if you would prefer.
+You do not have to follow this structure.
+For example, you may prefer to store your app manifests with the code for those projects and load them directly from a git repo, or to deploy off-the-shelf app manifests from a single host manifest.

 Host preparation